page-source/find-all-palindromes-in-a-string/README.md

-# Find all palindromes in a string
+# Find all palindromes in a string.
 #### All palindromes in a string with minimum length of a palindrome to be given by User.

 This repository deals with finding all palindromes in a string.
-The minimum length of desried palindromes can be set by user.
-If user doesn't set any length ,the default minimum of any palindrome will be set to 3.
+The minimum length of desired palindromes can be set by user.
+If user doesn't set any length ,the default minimum length of palindromes will be set to 3.

-Examples - Let's say our function name is **findPalindromes** which accepts two parameters - one string & desried minimum length of palindrome.
+Examples - Let's say our function name is **findPalindromes** which accepts two parameters - one string & desired minimum length of palindromes.

 - findPalindromes('level' , 5);   //*outputs level*
 - findPalindromes('level' , 4);   //*outputs level*